 A significant amount of the Company's financial instruments are carried at fair value.
 Financial instruments that are carried at fair value on a recurring basis include Trading assets and Trading liabilities.
-Additionally, the Company applies the fair value option for certain Securities purchased under agreements to resell, certain Securities sold under agreements to repurchase, Loan receivable at fair value and Borrowings at fair value related to a consolidated variable interest entity.
+Additionally, the Company applies the fair value option for certain Securities purchased under agreements to resell, certain Securities sold under agreements to repurchase and Borrowings at fair value related to consolidated variable interest entities.
 The Company also elected the fair value option for Securities received as collateral at fair value and Obligation to return securities received as collateral at fair value.